Patents: Synthetic Cannabidiol

 cis-9-ketocannabinoids to the corresponding trans-compounds.
 US

-of the related dibenzo[b,d]pyrans.
-These are produced, according
+and of the related dibenzo[b,d]pyrans.
+These are produced,

-to the abstract, through heating of a dihydroxybenzoic acid
+according to the abstract, through heating of a dihydroxybenzoic

-derivative in the presence of a Lewis acid catalyst and an inert
+acid derivative in the presence of a Lewis acid catalyst and an

-non-polar solvent, in which indeed the dihydroxybenzoic acid is
+inert non-polar solvent, in which indeed the dihydroxybenzoic

-soluble, but the Lewis acid catalyst is insoluble or only very
+acid is soluble, but the Lewis acid catalyst is insoluble or

-synthesizing delta-9-THC starting from menthadienol.
-In a first
+for synthesizing delta-9-THC starting from menthadienol.
+In a

-step, menthadienol is reacted with an olivetolic acid ester to a
+first step, menthadienol is reacted with an olivetolic acid

-cannabidiolic acid ester.
-This ester is then subjected to a
+ester to a cannabidiolic acid ester.
+This ester is then

 [0003] and the product is saponified and decarboxylated to